Just what am I reading/writing anyway?

 - Abuse: Involves a character being sexually, physically, verbally, or emotionally abused.

-- Adult Content: A story that includes explicit sexual situations, explicit drug use, or graphic violence.
+- Adult Content: A story that includes explicit drug use or graphic violence/horror.

 - BDSM: Stands for ‘bondage, discipline, sadism, and masochism’.
 Involves a sexual act in which one character inflicts pain on another character, who enjoys it.
 Doesn’t necessarily indicate rape or non-con, as it is in a consensual situation.